ATD 1-LAW

 False

-TRUE OR FALSE: A continuing guarantee applies to a series of separable, distinct transactions; therefore, a guarantee is given for an entire consideration cannot be termed as a continuing guarantee.
+TRUE or FALSE: A continuing guarantee applies to a series of separable, distinct transactions.
+Therefore, a guarantee given for an entire consideration can be termed as a continuing guarantee

 True